Merrell Moab 3 Mid Waterproof (Men's) · โ˜… 4.2 Best Budget Check price on Amazon →

 Waterproofing: M Select Dry holds, with limits

-The classic Moab failure pattern is midsole cracking at the flex point around 600-800 miles.
-At 160 hours my pair shows expected creasing but no cracks.
-The lacing hardware has the smallest amount of play, normal at this mileage.
-The pigskin upper has scuffed but not torn.
+At 160 hours my pair shows the wear you would expect and nothing alarming.
+The classic Moab failure pattern is midsole cracking at the flex point around 600 to 800 miles, and mine shows expected creasing but no cracks yet.
+The lacing hardware has developed the smallest amount of play, which is normal at this mileage, and the pigskin upper has scuffed but not torn.
+This is a boot with a known lifespan, not an heirloom, and that is fine at its price.

 Full specifications